VoiNetwork/voi-examples/indexer/indexer_docker_compose.md

 docker exec -it indexer-voi-node-1 /node/bin/goal -d /algod/data node status
 ```

+## Postgres configuration

+The Postgres connection strings and default credentials can be found in the `docker-compose.yml` file,
+as well as with `conduit-data/conduit.yml` containing connection strings.

 ## Conduit configuration

 Documentation on the conduit configuration can be found [here](https://github.com/algorand/conduit?tab=readme-ov-file#create-conduityml-configuration-file)